If you’re in the market for an all-purpose ultrabook this year, the Zenbook S 13 from Asus should be on your list.

 We’ll know more once we get a final review unit with the finalized BIOS and software.
 We’ll be able to have a better picture of the power settings, overall performance, and the noise/thermals of this configuration.
 Based on what I’m seeing so far, this ZenBook S 13 is going to be an excellent ultrabook, quiet and efficient with daily use, and a competent performer for its class when needed.

 I’m not entirely happy with Asus pushing their OLED panels so aggressively, though, and no longer offering any IPS options.
 This OLED screen sure looks awesome, but I’m mostly using my laptop outside when traveling, so I preffer an anti-glare matte finishing, as well as the hassle-free experience of a proper IPS panel.
-The other potential deal-breaker for me is the USB-C only IO, as I preffer having at least access to an USB-A port without requiring an adapter.
+The other potential deal-breaker for me is the USB-C-only IO, as I preffer having at least access to a USB-A port without requiring an adapter.
 The previous ZenBook 13 offers a USB-A port and a full-size HDMI, but this 2022 model does not.

 Still, if these aren’t bothering you and you are in the market for a versatile 13-inch ultraportable, then the Asus ZenBook S 13 UM5302 could be the one for you.
-Stay around for our full review in the weeks to come, and in the meantime, let me know what you think about this series in the comments section down below.